XpressAI/xircuits.io/docs/main/references/components/event-components.md

-# Events
+# Event Components

-The Xircuits Events System introduces a dynamic way to handle event-driven programming within your Xircuits workflows.
+Xircuits has a dynamic way to handle event-driven programming within your Xircuits workflows.
 This system allows components to listen for specific events and react accordingly, enabling a more modular and decoupled design of workflows.

 ## Overview